 Tours to Johnston Canyon

-If you are visiting Johnston Canyon outside the summer months you can always book a tour!
+If you visit Johnston Canyon outside the summer, you can always book a tour!

 Book a Tour

-Discover Banff Tours, GetYourGuide, and Radventures both run shuttle services and tours to Johnston Canyon in the winter and off-season.
-There is also a Hop On Hop Off Tour that will take you to many of the main destinations like Lake Louise and Moraine Lake in Banff!
+Discover Banff Tours, GetYourGuide, and Radventures run shuttle services and tours to Johnston Canyon in the winter and off-season.
+A hop-on-hop-off tour will take you to many of the main destinations in Banff, like Lake Louise and Moraine Lake!

 Cycle to Johnston Canyon

-Parks Canada has approved a three-year pilot that restricts vehicles from May 1 to June 25 and from September 1-October 1 only along the eastern 17-kilometer section of the parkway to allow for vehicle-free cycling, it’s the perfect time to get on the bike!
+Parks Canada has approved a three-year pilot that restricts vehicles from May 1 to June 25, 2024, and from August 30 to September 30, 2024 only along the eastern 17-kilometer section of the parkway to allow for vehicle-free cycling.
+It’s the perfect time to get on the bike!

-**E-bikes are permitted on the Bow Valley Parkway, as well as the Banff Legacy Trail, which can be used to access the Bow Valley Parkway from the Town of Banff.
+**E-bikes are permitted on the Bow Valley Parkway and the Banff Legacy Trail, which can be used to access the Bow Valley Parkway from the Town of Banff.

 Johnston Canyon Secret Cave Photo Spot

-Parks Canada has now banned all off-trail movement until you reach the Ink Pots above the Upper Canyon Falls from May 1 to November 15.
+Parks Canada has banned all off-trail movement until you reach the Ink Pots above the Upper Canyon Falls from May 1 to November 15.
 Please respect this closure and do not venture off-trail.
-Also, always respect trail closure signs.
+Also, always respect trail closure signs and red tape.
+You can’t miss it on the trail.

 Thoughts on the Johnston Canyon Hike